 Our legislative monitoring, third-party advocacy and education are the answer for individuals and businesses that don’t have the time to monitor these issues themselves, but appreciate the impact our work has on their bottom line.

 Ashley Harpstreith is the Executive Director for Wyoming Taxpayers Association which provides the essential connection and information between the State’s taxpayers and the Legislature.
 Since 1937, WTA’s unique mission is to advocate for sound tax policy for a healthy Wyoming economy.

 Prior to joining WTA, Ashley was the CEO of Goshen County Economic Development Corporation (GCEDC) where she managed a county-wide economic development effort which included the Goshen County Chamber of Commerce, Goshen County Tourism Promotions, Visitor’s Center, and Main Street programming.
-Goshen County is the only county utilizing an economic development sales tax which Ashley passed for the 5th time in 2018 by 72% margin.
+Goshen County at the time was the only county utilizing an economic development sales tax which Ashley passed for the 5th time in 2018 by 72% margin.
 While at GCEDC, Ashley was the Legislative Co-Chair for Wyoming Economic Development Association and worked together on several statewide initiatives.
 Prior to joining GCEDC, Ashley worked 10+ years in business and workforce development.
 Ashley lives in Cheyenne with her husband, Grant, and two children, Price and Adelyn.